 4. How visible are your pores?

 c.
-Larger around my nose and small in other areas
+Larger around the T-zone and smaller in other areas

 If you have mostly A’s: Dry skin